This is a collodion photo with "The Bronte Sisters" written in

-in French on the reverse, however this type of photograph on glass was only invented
+French on the reverse, however this type of photograph on glass only existed from the

 The researcher's experience in photography spans three decades and includes

 printing thousands of photographs from glass negatives such as this.
 He believes that this is a

 copy of an earlier 1840s photo (a daguerreotype).
 Sit back from the screen and you

 will see that the photo is on a slight slant and has the appearance of having been cropped.
 This is